 These eight hold types split into two structural categories:

-Matching-driven holds — price variance, quantity mismatch, and unmatched receipt — result from automated checks that compare invoice data against POs and goods receipts.
-They fire because the numbers do not align.
+Matching-driven holds — price variance, quantity mismatch, and unmatched receipt — fire when invoice data does not align with POs or goods receipts.

-Process-driven holds — supplier compliance, missing approval, and missing support document — result from business rules about documentation, authorization, and vendor status.
-The invoice data may be perfectly accurate, but a required step in the workflow is incomplete.
+Process-driven holds — supplier compliance, missing approval, and missing support document — fire when documentation, authorization, or vendor-status requirements are incomplete.

 Tax discrepancy and duplicate holds can be either.
-A tax hold might stem from a data entry error (matching-driven) or from a jurisdiction rule the system does not account for (process-driven).
-A duplicate flag might catch a genuine re-submission or fire on a false positive caused by inconsistent invoice numbering.
+A tax hold might stem from a data entry error or from a jurisdiction rule the system does not account for.
+A duplicate flag might catch a genuine re-submission or a false positive caused by inconsistent invoice numbering.

 How to Diagnose an Invoice Hold and Route It to the Right Owner

-Knowing the eight hold types is useful.
-But when you are staring at a queue of 40 held invoices on a Monday morning, the operational question is narrower: what caused this specific hold, and who can fix it?
+When a queue has 40 held invoices on a Monday morning, the useful question is narrow: what caused this hold, and who can fix it?

-Diagnosing an invoice hold starts with identifying which category from the taxonomy above applies, then mapping it to the person or team that actually has the authority and information to resolve it.
+Diagnose the hold category, then map it to the person or team with authority to clear it.
 The goal is routing, not accumulation.
-Holds that sit in a shared AP queue waiting for someone to claim them age rapidly and create downstream problems.
 Every hold should have a named owner within hours, not days.

 The Hold-to-Owner Map